ppy/osu-wiki/wiki/Client/Beatmap_editor/Song_Setup/en.md

 - osu!taiko: The denden (spinner) requires more hits to clear.
 - osu!mania and osu!catch are not affected by OD.

-To calculate hit windows, see the formulas from the [Overall Difficulty](/wiki/Beatmapping/Overall_difficulty) article.
+To calculate hit windows, see the formulas from the [article on overall difficulty](/wiki/Beatmapping/Overall_difficulty).

 ---

-At OD0, a player can get a hit score of 300 at less than 79.5ms away from exactly hitting it on-time.
-On the other end of the scale, OD10 requires being less than 19.5ms away for the same hit score of 300.
+At OD 0, a player can get a hit score of 300 at less than 79.5ms away from exactly hitting it on-time.
+On the other end of the scale, OD 10 requires being less than 19.5ms away for the same hit score of 300.

-There are four mods which alter Overall Difficulty timing when activated:
+There are four mods which alter overall difficulty timing when activated:

 - [Easy](/wiki/Game_modifier/Easy): Halves the OD value.
 - [Hard Rock](/wiki/Game_modifier/Hard_Rock): Multiplies the OD value by 1.4, up to a maximum of OD10.